 Government agencies and multi-national corporations fell victim to the SolarWinds hack.
 Among those agencies impacted were the U.S. departments of Homeland Security, State, Commerce, Treasury, and the National Institute of Health.
 The Department of Energy’s National Nuclear Security Administration was also reportedly a target in the hack.
-With nuclear weapons now in the picture, there needs to be a clear dedication to investing in advanced cybersecurity.
+With nuclear weapons now in the picture, there needs to be a clear dedication to

 Since SolarWinds, numerous other headlines began to flow through the newswires.
 In late January 2021, the New Zealand Stock Exchange fell victim to a distributed denial of service (DDoS) attack.
 Investigators quickly realized that their networks were faced with a tsunami of traffic from offshore locations that ultimately overwhelmed the servers and caused a shutdown.